gingerphoenix10/YARG-Xbox/README.md

 ## ✍️ Contributing and Credits

+If you would like to contribute to YARG Xbox specifically, feel free to leave any suggestions / bug reports in the [Issues](https://github.com/gingerphoenix10/YARG-Xbox/Issues).
+If you have the skills, also feel free to leave a pull request!
+This is a fully fan-driven project, and any form of contribution is welcome.

-If you want to contribute, please feel free!
-It's recommended you join [our Discord](https://discord.gg/sqpu4R552r) so we can provide feedback quickly.
+If you want to contribute to YARG as a whole, please feel free!
+It's recommended you join [the YARG Official Discord](https://discord.gg/sqpu4R552r) so the devs can provide feedback quickly.

 In order to get your name added to the YARG credits, you need to first contribute to any of the following:
 * YARG